ShreyasLengade/ShreyasLengade/README.md

 - 👨🏽‍💻 I have worked as Junior Software Engineer at EduPlus and as a Software Developer in Nell Infotech.
 - 🖋️ I completed my first Masters in Computer Applications from VIT institute, Pune city, INDIA.
 - 🖋️ I have completed Masters in Business Analytics from Michael Smurfit Graduate Business School, Dublin
-- 👨🏻‍💼 I am looking for roles such as Java Developer, Python Developer, Software Engineer, Data Engineer, BI Developer, and BI Analyst.
+- 👨🏻‍💼 I am looking for roles such as Data Engineer, BI Developer, BI Analyst.
 - 📌 Scroll down to see my Pinned Repositories.
 - 📫 Please email via lengadeshreyas06work@gmail.com to reach me;
 <br/>